Transfer Degrees Overview

 AA - DTA/MRP General Education Requirements

-The MRP degrees listed above have slightly different graduation requirements than other Clark transfer degrees because the curriculum was created via an articulation agreement between Washington two-year and four-year schools.
-Most notably, DTA/MRP degrees differ from the Associate in Arts degree in the following ways:
+The Major Related Program (MRP) degrees listed above have slightly different graduation requirements than other Clark College transfer degrees because the curriculum was created via an articulation agreement between Washington community and technical colleges and baccalaureate institutions.
+Most notably, DTA/MRP degrees differ from the general Associate in Arts (AA) degree in the following ways:

 • Health and Physical Education [HE,PE,HPE] is not required;